harness/developer-hub/docs/software-supply-chain-assurance/get-started/key-concepts.md

 ## SLSA compliance

-With the Harness SSCA module, you can achieve SLSA Level 2 compliance by generating SLSA Provenance according to the SLSA specifications.
+With the Harness SSCA module, you can achieve SLSA Level 2 compliance by generating SLSA Provenance according to the [SLSA v1.0 spec](https://slsa.dev/).

 Provenance attestations are stored as `.att` files in the artifact repository along with the image.
 You can also find the SLSA Provenance on the **Execution details** page in Harness.
 For more information, go to [View attestations and violations](../ssca-view-results.md).